Enter Your Zip Code to Connect with a Lawyer Serving Your Area

 Young people approved for DACA (the program created by Executive Order of President Obama and described in Nolo's articles on "Deferred Action for Childhood Arrivals (DACA)" will not only receive a work permit from the immigration authorities but can now, in some U.S. states, apply for a driver's license.
 (Moms and dads, get ready for requests for the car keys.
 But at least there's a chance they'll be driving to work.)

 In the states of New Mexico, Washington, and Utah, immigration status is not a prerequisite for a driver's license, and so DACA recipients are as eligible as any other applicants.
-Some states have, however, expressly stated that they will refuse to issue drivers' licenses to DACA recipients, including Arizona and Nebraska.
+Some states have, however, expressly stated that they will refuse to issue drivers' licenses to DACA recipients, such as Nebraska.
 (Residents of those states, don't expect to be able to get one from another state -- driver's license applications usually require you to prove state residency.)

 For more information on the exact eligiblity requirements for a driver's license in your state, contact the nearest department of motor vehicles.